Native American Preparatory School: History

 The school originated from a summer program established by Cushing Academy, starting in 1988, being held in multiple locations.

 In 1994 the owner of the land which housed NAPS, Larry Wilson, sold it to the entity that would establish the school.

-Publisher Richard Ettinger, son of the founder of Prentice Hall, established the school in 1995 with the goal of increasing the number of Native American students attending Ivy League colleges.
+Richard P. Ettinger Jr., son of the founder of Prentice Hall, established the school in 1995 with the goal of increasing the number of Native American students attending Ivy League colleges.
 The property had a cost of $6 million to develop.
 The school was the only intertribal, privately funded preparatory school for Native Americans in the United States.

 Initially 50 students in grade 9 were enrolled; the school had plans to increase one grade level per year.
 Students caused a disturbance shortly after the beginning of instruction in 1995, which headmaster Norman E. Carey stated was due to being unaccustomed to significant homework.
 By November 1995, there were 40 students enrolled, and James Brooke of The New York Times stated that "many [...] expressed enthusiasm in interviews."
 By that month there were plans to attempt to raise $20,000,000.

 By November 1998 its enrollment was up to 74.
 Its first graduation was to be held in June 1999.
 The graduating class was to have 22 students.

 In 1998 the yearly cost to operate the school was $3,000,000.
 It had trouble raising the funds due to it not having a history of wealthy benefactors in the school community.
 The school closed in 2002 due to financial pressures.
 Its last graduating class had 12 students.

 The property later became the Pecos River Ranch Retreat.
 It was put up for sale in 2014.